Confluex/mule-testing-kit/README.md

 **BlockingEndpointListener**

-This event listener will attach to an endpoint and allow your test to wait and collect the messages sent to the endpoint.
-The following example configuration and test case demonstrate the basic usage:
+This event listener will attach to an endpoint and allow your test to wait and collect the messages processed by the endpoint.
+The following example configuration and test case demonstrate basic usage:

 _Mule Configuration_